Nokia PC Suite: Functionality

 Nokia PC Suite can be used to transfer music, photos and applications.
 It can also be used to send Short Message Service (SMS) messages or act as a modem to connect the computer to the Internet.
 A mobile phone can be connected by USB, Bluetooth, or infrared.

 Some older Nokia phones lack compatibility with later versions of the PC Suite.
 The official site supplies a table that matches each phone model with the most recent compatible version.

 The latest version of Nokia PC Suite also contains several integrated applications, including the File Manager, Application Installer and "Nokia Communication Centre" data viewer.
 PC Suite users can also access on-device features (e.g. battery, memory and call handling), as well as Nokia PC Sync functionality.

 History

-Some of the earliest devices that worked with Nokia Data Suite were Nokia 3110, Nokia 6110 and Nokia 8110.
+Some of the earliest devices that worked with Nokia Data Suite were the Nokia 3110, Nokia 6110 and Nokia 8110.

 Nokia PC Suite has been unimproved, and was replaced by Nokia's next generation phone suite software, Nokia Suite, which supported other platforms in addition to Windows.

 Nokia Suite drops the Lotus Notes client sync support which is present in Nokia PC Suite, instead requiring the user to use Lotus Notes' Traveler software.
 This must be installed and maintained on the Lotus Notes server; synchronization using PC Suite works from the phone to the user's PC, while synchronization on a phone which has Nokia Suite must use third-party software.